Best Camera Sling Bags

 Camera Sling Bags have seen a massive resurgence in popularity recently.
 Everyone from amateurs to professionals seem to be favouring these unique, one-shouldered camera carrying solutions.

-Maybe it’s due to the fact that more and more photographers are down-sizing their gear with mirrorless camera systems.
+Maybe it’s due to the fact that more and more photographers are down-sizing their gear with mirrorless camera systems (check out my recommendations here).

-Or perhaps people are looking for that perfect in-between of camera backpack portability with camera messenger bag accesibility.
+Or perhaps people are looking for that perfect in-between of camera backpack portability with camera messenger bag accessibility.

 Whatever the reason, I thought it was high time to investigate the best camera sling bags on the market this year.